hewison-chris/agora-cl-docs/website/docs/security-best-practices.md

 ## Uptime management
 The security of the Agora blockchain relies on a **highly available** network of validators.
 Agora's proof-of-stake implementation incentivizes validators to remain online.

 If your validator goes offline, you can lose some of your staked BOA.
-In a similar way to staked ETH in the Ethereum blockchain shown here [<a href='#footnote-2'>2</a>].
 As long as you're online most of the time, you'll be profitable.
-Losses incurred from occasional downtime are negligible [<a href='#footnote-3'>3</a>].
+Losses incurred from occasional downtime are negligible and are recovered in about the same ammount of time once back on line.

 While it's possible to optimize your client instance architecture for high-availability and redundancy, we encourage validators to **keep it simple**.
 Complex validator architectures run the risk of accidentally engaging in slashable behavior.
-This can result in slashing [<a href='#footnote-4'>4</a>], which is a far steeper price to pay than the occasional downtime penalty.
+This can result in slashing, which is a far steeper price to pay than the occasional downtime penalty.

  - **Essential**: Ensure that you have adequate disk space.
 [We recommend having 100GB of SSD storage available](/docs/install/install-with-script#recommended-specifications).
 After [The Merge](https://docs.bosagora.org/en/updates/agora-merge-update), this recommendation will increase to 1-2 TB if you're also running an [execution client](/docs/execution-node/configuring-for-agora-cl) on the same computer.
  - **Essential**: Use SSDs, not spinning disks.
  - **Essential**: Periodically check your disk space to ensure that it's not being consumed by another application.
- - **Essential**: Use a network monitoring service [<a href='#footnote-5'>5</a>] to configure alerts when something isn't right with your validator.
+ - **Essential**: Use a network monitoring service to configure alerts when something isn't right with your validator.
  - **Advanced**: Use an uninterruptible power supply (UPS) to protect your computer from issues related to power outages.
  - **Advanced**: Configure automatic boot / AC auto-recovery in your BIOS.
  - **Advanced**: Ensure that your Agora node and/or validator automatically start running when you reboot your machine.
  - **Advanced**: Configure [Prometheus and Grafana](/docs/agora-cl-usage/monitoring/grafana-dashboard/) to help you visualize real-time validator metrics.
- - **Advanced**: Use a web-based uptime monitoring solution to monitor your validator's uptime with periodic ping-response checks [<a href='#footnote-6'>6</a>].
+ - **Advanced**: Use a web-based uptime monitoring solution to monitor your validator's uptime with periodic ping-response checks.
  - **Advanced**: Configure your validator client's machine to periodically ping a secondary machine with your validator status.
 If the secondary machine doesn't receive an expected ping from your validator, raise an alert.

 Linux-specific best practices: